 If you are serving these for Halloween and want to make them look like spooky black cats, you need to decorate them using modeling chocolate, preferably, or fondant.

-You can find the recipe to make the simple 2 ingredient modeling chocolate on my Chocolate Making Tips page.
+Check out my 2 ingredient modeling chocolate recipe.
 There are also tutorials on coloring and working with the modeling chocolate.

 You'll need chocolate brown, pink, and green colored modeling chocolate to make these black Halloween cats.